Ride-The-Lightning/RTL/README.md

       "lnImplementation": "LND",
       "Authentication": {
-        "macaroonPath": "<Complete path of the folder containing admin.macaroon for the node # 1>", "configPath": "<Optional:Path of the lnd.conf if present locally or empty>" },
+        "macaroonPath": "<Complete path of the folder containing admin.macaroon for the node # 1>", "configPath": "<Optional:Path of the .conf if present locally or empty>", "lnApiPassword": "<Optional:Can be used to provide password in ECL implementation>" },
       "Settings": {
         "userPersona": "OPERATOR",